Signals at Greenford

 29/4/06

-A closer view of the signal controlling the entrance to the bay platform, GE22/51.
-Because the embankment here is prone to subsidence, the signal post has had to be supported by scaffolding - and note the additional support (painted white) that has had to be provided for the signal above.
-Not ideal, but if this postpones the need to replace it I'm all in favour!
+A closer view of the signal that controlled the entrance to the bay platform, GE22/51 (also since replaced).
+Because the embankment here is prone to subsidence, the signal post had had to be supported by scaffolding - note also the additional support (painted white) for the signal in the photo above.
+If the ground had been firm these signals would probably still be here today.
+Thankfully, the Gloucestershire-Warwickshire Steam Railway have acquired them for future use there.
 Bay junction signal

 The starters towards West Ealing A face-on shot of the up starters towards West Ealing.
 The signal on the left reads from the chord from the eastern junction, while the one on the right has been cleared for a departing local passenger train.